 Per-Visit Documentation

 This is where pool service software with a mobile app pays for itself.
-Every visit automatically creates a record with timestamps, GPS coordinates, photos, checklists, and chemical readings — no paper logs, no forgetting, no "he said/she said."
+The right system records timestamps, GPS coordinates, photos, checklist completion, and chemical readings automatically.
+That means fewer paper logs, fewer missed details, and fewer disputes built around memory instead of facts.

 See how EZ Pool Biller documents every visit →